zichongkao/selectstarsql/hiatuses.md

 We can now use the precise dates of the hiatuses to research what happened over each period.
 In the years immediately after the ban on capital punishment was lifted, there were long periods without executions due to the low number death sentences, coupled with legal challenges to the new ruling.
 We thus exclude intermissions before 1993 and focus on two major hiatuses since.<img src="imgs/exno_time_annotated.png">

 Hiatus 1 was due to legal challenges to the <a href="https://en.wikipedia.org/wiki/Antiterrorism_and_Effective_Death_Penalty_Act_of_1996">Antiterrorism and Effective Death Penalty Act of 1996</a> created in response to the 1993 World Trade Center and 1995 Oklahoma City bombings.
-The act limited the appeals process  to make the death penalty more effective especially for terrorism cases.(<a href="https://deathpenaltyinfo.org/documents/1996YearEndRpt.pdf">Source</a>)
+The act limited the appeals process  to make the death penalty more effective especially for terrorism cases (<a href="https://deathpenaltyinfo.org/documents/1996YearEndRpt.pdf">Source</a>).

 Hiatus 2 was caused by a stay enacted by the Supreme Court while it weighed in on <a href="https://en.wikipedia.org/wiki/Baze_v._Rees">Baze v.
 Rees</a> which examined if lethal injection violates the Eighth Amendment prohibiting "cruel and unusual punishment".
 This affected executions across America because most states were using the same drug cocktail as Kentucky.
 The Supreme Court eventually affirmed Kentucky court decision and executions in Texas resumed a few months later.